Assessment and Accreditation

 Council for the Accreditation of Educator Preparation (CAEP)

-McNeese State University’s educator preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+McNeese State University’s educator initial-licensure preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 In the spring 2017 semester, the McNeese State University (MSU) Burton College of Education’s initial-licensure programs were approved for full accreditation from April 30, 2018, through June 30, 2025.
-The next site visit will take place on October 16-18, 2024.
+In fall 2024, the Burton College of Education participated in a Reaccreditation virtual site visit and anticipate a final decision from CAEP in May 2025.

 Initial Certification Baccalaureate Programs